pascal-felique/NNCV/README.md

 If you start the training at the initial lowest resolution, then you have to specify "none" for the previous trained Student model.

-You have to provide the location of the available trained Teacher model (who has learned the entire curriculum in the past).
+You have to provide the location of the trained Teacher model (who has learned the entire curriculum already).

 - **train_distillation.py**: